fre-denni/portfolio-2024/src/content/projects/artec.md

 type: None
 draft: true
 ---
 ###  With ART.E.C. we aimed to discover how an art museum experience could change by introducing emotional computing in it.
-Through the use of facial expression databases and biometric sensors, we’ve built a machine-learning model, that could interpret the data in following the Russell emotion model.
+Through the use of facial expression databases and bio-metric sensors, we’ve built a machine-learning model, that could interpret the data in following the Russell emotion model.

 ---